n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 ## Authorization

-Before you can continue with the further steps, you have to enter your API key from DOC² once to authorize your HTTP requests.
+Before you can proceed with each HTTP request, you need to enter your API key from DOC² to authorize them.

 **1.** Click on the `Authorization` tab und choose `API Key` as authorization type.